 What is it?

-Originally distributed to airline passengers to combat the loud engine noise on Concorde flights back in the 1980s, Sennheiser’s HD 25 headphones are already very highly regarded in the professional audio arena, long having been a favourite of studio owners and DJs in particular.
+Originally distributed to airline passengers to combat the loud engine noise on Concorde flights back in the 1980s, Sennheiser’s HD 25 headphones are already very highly regarded in the professional audio arena, long having been a favourite of studio owners and DJs in particular (in fact they feature in our guide to the best DJ headphones).

 2020 marks Sennheiser’s 75th year in the business, so by way of celebration, in June the company released 25,000 limited-edition anniversary pairs of their famous HD 25 DJ headphones, resplendent with bright yellow earpads.
 This anniversary edition is the pair that we were sent for review – order a pair at the time of writing though, and you’re more likely to receive the standard, identical-sounding all-black model that’s been a regular sight in DJ booths across the globe ever since the first examples, er, ‘liberated’ from Concorde ended up in the clubs.